 Cell Phones for Soldiers Fast Facts:Since 2004, Cell Phones for Soldiers...

-- Have provided 181 million minutes of free talk time
+- Have provided more than 213 million minutes of free talk time

 - July 2012 launched Helping Heroes Home, to provide emergency funds for returning veterans to alleviate communication challenges as well as physical, emotional and assimilation hardships.

-HistorySince its inception in 2004, Cell Phones for Soldiers has worked to keep military families connected by providing FREE communication tools to those serving overseas in the United States military.
-In seven years, the registered 501(c)(3) has provided troops with more than 2.5 million prepaid calling cards, equating to 181 million minutes of FREE talk time.
+HistorySince its inception in 2004, Cell Phones for Soldiers has worked to provide free communication services to active-duty military members and veterans.
+For a decade, the charity's longstanding calling card program, Minutes That Matter has provided servicemen and women with an estimated 3 million prepaid calling cards, equating to more than 213 million minutes of FREE talk time.

-Cell Phones for Soldiers hopes to continue its mission to provide troops with FREE calls home through generous monetary contributions and the recycling of used mobile phones.
-Used mobile phones from all service providers are accepted.
+Cell Phones for Soldiers fuels its mission through generous monetary contributions and the recycling of donated mobile phones.
+Newer or gently-used mobile phones from all service providers are accepted.
 Each $5 contribution, or donated device valued at $5, will provide troops with 2.5 hours of FREE talk time.

-"Cell Phones for Soldiers started as a small way to show our family's appreciation for the men and women who have sacrificed the day-to-day contact with their own families to serve in the U.S. armed forces," says the teens' father, Bob Bergquist.
+"Cell Phones for Soldiers started as a small way to show our family's appreciation for the men and women who have sacrificed the day-to-day contact with their own families to serve in the U.S. armed forces," says charity President, Bob Bergquist.
 "Over the past few years, we have been overwhelmed by the generosity of others.
 But, we have also seen the need to support our troops continue to grow as more troops are sent overseas for longer assignments."

-In July 2012, the Bergquist family launched a new program, Helping Heroes Home, which will provide emergency funds for returning veterans to alleviate communication challenges as well as physical, emotional and assimilation hardships.
+In July 2012, the Bergquist family launched a new program, Helping Heroes Home, which provides emergency funds for returning veterans to alleviate communication challenges as well as physical, emotional and assimilation hardships.

 "Since starting Cell Phones for Soldiers, we've wanted to create a program that would allow us to serve veterans here at home," said Brittany Bergquist.
 'Helping Heroes Home' is that solution.
 It allows us to quickly amend a difficult situation and restore some peace of mind and support."